Ruinedworm870/PersonalWebsite/README.md

 # PersonalWebsite
 My personal website containing information about me and my portfolio.

-This is being actively developed by me and will replace my current website: https://williamsmolinskijr.com

 I'm using Next.js to develop the site.
-The site works in it's current version (not live quite yet), I have some additions in mind that I'm in the progress of implementing.
+I have some additions in mind that I'm in the progress of implementing.

+The updated site running with Next.js is live here: https://williamsmolinskijr.com The site is running files from V_1.0.1

 I don't have the video files commited to this repo.